Ncope1/Project-1/README.md

 # Queen Bey Trivia!
-The objective of this project is to create a trivia game based on Pop Artist, Beyoncé and her personal/professional life.
+The objective of this project is to create a trivia game.
+I chose to base my trivia on Pop Artist, Beyoncé and her personal/professional life.

 ## Instructions
 Once the page loads, the initial question and a set of answer options are displayed.
-Once the user clicks on an answer option, the next question is displayed followed by the next and so on, until the end of the game.
+Once the user clicks on an answer option - regardless of if it's correct or not - the next question is displayed followed by the next and so on, until the end of the game.

 ### Example